f5devcentral/f5-agility-labs-nginx/docs/class11/module6/lab1.rst

    create-signed-jwt.sh
    create-signed-jwt.sh

-The output of ``create-signed-jwt-sh`` is presented in two formats:
+The output of ``create-signed-jwt.sh`` is presented in two formats:

 - Authorization Bearer: <base64 encoded string>.
 This is the value expected in an HTTP "Authorization" header.